-Our guidelines are designed for everyone who wants to help ease a hoarder’s situation.
+Our hoarder cleaning checklist is designed for everyone who wants to help ease a hoarder’s situation.
 If you own or manage the property, you may have to deal with additional considerations.
 While you’re responsible for keeping the premises safe, you must proceed in compliance with the Fair Housing Act.

 Do your best to work with the hoarder, document your interactions, and consult an attorney who understands FHA compliance.
 Often, you can bring in a professional cleaning service and charge those costs back to the tenant.
 Eviction should only be considered as a last resort.

 All across Chicago, hoarder cleanup poses challenges every day to so many individuals and families.
 If you’ve had any experiences with hoarding, join the conversation through our Comments Section.
 We always appreciate your input.